Inspiring ideas for street photography you can use today

 The different events happening in the city

-Make a habit out of going to most, if not all, events in your city.
-It could be the big ones and the small ones.
-Show how your city lives and celebrates special occasions.
-Or even just having small events to entertain yourselves.
+Make a habit of going to most, if not all, events in your city.
+They could be big ones or small ones.
+Show how your city lives and celebrates special occasions, or even have small events to entertain yourselves.

 What ideas do you or did you use to be inspired?
 Let me know in the comments below!